On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction: Proofs of the -converse and the -part of BSD formula

 Note that to make the arguments in~\cite[Theorem 5.3.1]{CGLS} work, we need an anticyclotomic control theorem which allows torsion submodules.
 This is done in Appendix~\ref{appB}.
 The formula in~\cite[Theorem 5.1.1]{CGLS} then becomes

 where $x_p\coloneq p^{\ord_p(x)}$ denotes the $p$-part of a rational number $x$.
+Alternatively, one could continue to work with an isogenous curve which has no torsion, and use the invariance of BSD formulae to get the same results with torsion.
 We remark that in the control theorem from~\cite{JSW2017}, their anticyclotomic Selmer group is actually the `Greenberg Selmer group' for $f$ (which agrees with the unramified Selmer group in~\cite{CGLS}).
 However, since $\ker(\res_{M_f})$ is finite by~\cref{kerresf}, these two Selmer groups generate the same characteristic ideals.

 Together with the above formula coming from the control theorem and the fact that $E(K)[p^\infty]=E(\Q)[p^\infty]\oplus E^K(\Q)[p^\infty]$ (because $p>2$), equation (5.7) in~\cite{CGLS} becomes where the right-hand side vanishes by~\cite[Theorem 5.1.4]{CGLS}, a result of Greenberg--Vatsal. \end{proof}